intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **calculate_similarities.py** 🠊 based on the pickles that are created from the above script, we compute the Cosine similarity scores of each sentence per different abstract with either the *frLabel* set (choice == 1) or the existing known labels per instance (choice == 2).
 The 5 produced *.pickle* files per case are equal in total to 6.75 GB and 213 MB, respectively.

 - **add_noisy_labels.py** 🠊 the process under which the **noisy_labels_70percent.pickle** file is produced, which is later used for simulating the scenario under which noisy predictions regarding the existing labels are provided before the proposed **IBZSL** approach is applied.

+- **compute_label_similarities_per_pair.py** 🠊 this script computes the *Cosine similarity score* of each pair between the labels into the *frLabel* set and all the distinct labels that appear at least once into the total predictions.
+Currently, there are two choices: i) All the actual labels, ii) The labels that are predicted by the MTI tool.
+Thus, the dictionary object that is produced contains 100 keys (the number of the novel labels, which equals to the size of the *frLabel* set) and *k* values per key, where *k* equals to the number of all the different existing labels.
+For the two implemented cases, *k*  equals to 17,482 and 22,227, respectively.
+At the same time, we store here the embeddings vectors of each label into the *frLabel* set (**novel_labels_embeddings.pickle**), as well as the same vectors for the existing labels per case (**known_labels_embeddings.pickle** , **MTI_labels_embeddings.pickle**)

 ### On-the-fly baseline